Wife of Pakistani Imran Khan imprisoned at her request, lawyer says - ExBulletin

 Wife of Pakistani Imran Khan imprisoned at her request, lawyer says

+Former Pakistani Prime Minister Imran Khan and his wife Bushra Bibi are covered with a white sheet as they arrive to appear before the High Court in Lahore, Pakistan May 15, 2023.
+REUTERS/Mohsin Raza

-ISLAMABAD (Reuters) – A Pakistani court on Wednesday granted former Prime Minister Imran Khan's wife's request to be transferred to prison, her lawyer said, instead of house arrest ordered by the government.
+A Pakistani court on Wednesday granted former Prime Minister Imran Khan's wife's request to be transferred to prison, her lawyer said, instead of government-ordered house arrest.

 In her petition to the Islamabad High Court, Bushra Bibi had accused authorities of violating her privacy and serving contaminated food in her cell, which she and her lawyers said was dominated by men, a charge that prison staff denied.